 Dubai is famed for its glorious beaches (though truth be told, a lot of its man-made) it does, however, have an amazing wide, here are 8 to try open to the public.

-- Sunset Beach -(also known as Umm Suqeim Beach or Burj al Arab Beach)
+- Sunset Beach – also known as Umm Suqeim Beach or Burj al Arab Beach

 - Mercato Beach – a small and lesser-known community beach opposite Mercato Mall

-- Black Palace Beach – a more rustic beach with nothing but glorious sand
+- Black Palace Beach – a more rustic beach with nothing but glorious sand and none of the fancy trappings

-Other parks and outdoor attractions to try in Dubai
+Other Parks and Outdoor Attractions in Dubai

-Beyond the beaches, check out these amazing green spaces in Dubai, most are free or have a very minimal municipality charge:
+Beyond the beaches, check out these amazing green spaces in Dubai; most are free or have a very minimal municipality charge:

 - Al Seef – the waterfront area that extends beyond Al Fahidi Historical Neighbourhood and along the Creek